opentable/slate/source/index.md

   }
 ```

 The setup entity is used to specify how the restaurant will integrate with OpenTable.
-This entry must be POSTed to the server prior to the partner sending any availability updates.
-Availability updates sent prior to the setup being POSTed will fail with an error code of 407 (unexpected).
+This entry must be PUT to the server prior to the partner sending any availability updates.
+Availability updates sent prior to the setup being PUT will fail with an error code of 407 (unexpected).

 ### URI